-Metropolitan wireless mesh networks gain enormous popularity recently [1].
+ETROPOLITAN wireless mesh networks gain enormous popularity recently [1].
 The deployment of wireless mesh networks not only facilitates the data communication by removing cumbrous wires and cables, but also provides a means of Internet access scheme, which is a further step towards the goal of "communicating anywhere anytime".
-No matter where the location is or the purpose that the wireless mesh access network is deployed, the same conceptual layered architecture is utilized.
-Figure 1 illustrates the hierarchical structure of wireless mesh access networks.
+No matter where the location is or the purpose that the wireless mesh network is deployed, the same conceptual layered architecture is utilized.
+Figure 1 illustrates the hierarchical structure of wireless mesh networks.
 The peripheral nodes are the access points (AP) which provide wireless access for the end users, or clients.
-Each AP is attached1 to a mesh router, which is capable of communicating with any other mesh routers.
-The center node is a gateway mesh router which functions as an information exchange between the wireless mesh access network and other networks such as Internet.
-Both the routing algorithmic design and channel assignment for backbone mesh routers are interesting issues and attract tremendous attention from the community [5]-[10].
+Each AP is associated with a mesh router.
+They can be manufactured in a single device with two separate functional radios [2] [3], or simply connected with Ethernet cables [4].
+The mesh routers are capable of communicating with each other via the wireless backbone.
+The central node is a gateway mesh router which functions as an information exchange between the wireless mesh access network and other networks such as the Internet.
+Both the routing algorithmic design and channel assignment for backbone mesh routers are interesting issues and attract tremendous attention [5]-[7].